Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * term rewriting systems are given by the rewriting relation
 * optimization problems are relations based on on objective functions
 * optimization solvers are functions from objective functions to a list of solutions
+* aspect-oriented: discussed on the "Aspects" page.

+Some more paradigms that aren't really paradigms at all, just libraries or syntactic tricks:

+* pattern matching: pattern matching, easily match and extract data from complex data structures.
+* functional reactive programming: build applications that respond to changes in data over time.
+* concurrent constraint programming: express and solve problems involving concurrent processes and constraints.
+* genetic programming: evolve solutions to problems using principles from genetics and natural selection.

 Graph of paradigms
 ------------------